FraancescaFranzese/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/README.md

  </tr>
  <tr>
  <td align="center"><a href="./01-using_code_analyzer/">Using Code Analyzer from Vitis Unified IDE</a></td>
- <td>This tutorial shows you how to use the pre-synthesis feature called Code Analyzer for the Vitis High-Level Synthesis tool flow.</td>
+ <td>Use the pre-synthesis feature called Code Analyzer for the Vitis High-Level Synthesis tool flow.</td>
  </tr>
   <tr>
  <td align="center"><a href="./02-Beamformer_Analysis/">HLS Micro-Optimization Tutorial using Beamformer IP</a></td>
- <td>This tutorial shows you how to use HLS analysis tools to make low-level optimizations on a subset of the beamformer algorithm.</td>
+ <td>Use HLS analysis tools to make low-level optimizations on a subset of the beamformer algorithm.</td>
  </tr>
  </table>

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2024 Advanced Micro Devices, Inc</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>